MicroBlocksCN/microblocks-learn/SUBMITTING_ACTIVITIES.md

 Since these are custom extensions, they won't be recognized by your Markdown viewer, but they will render correctly when your markdown is deployed on the website.

+Avoid other Markdown extensions and the use of HTML in the Markdown file.

 ## Activity Thumbnail